Books by Nikki Silva

-London's "allotment" gardens are an unusual and vibrant system of community gardens across the entire city.
-Tended by immigrants, retirees, chefs and fans of fresh food, the allotments make up a kitchen community like no other.
+London's "allotment" gardens are an unusual system of community gardens across the city.
+Tended by immigrants, retirees, chefs and fans of fresh food, they make up a kitchen community like no other.

-In the last century, Basque people fleeing Francisco Franco's dictatorship flocked to America, herding sheep across the West.
-"Hidden Kitchens" explores the world of Basque sheepherders and their outdoor, below-the-ground, Dutch oven cooking traditions.
+In the last century, Basque people fleeing Francisco Franco's dictatorship flocked to America.
+"Hidden Kitchens" explores their world of outdoor, below-the-ground, Dutch oven cooking traditions.